CSB5/CaDRReS/README.md

 ##### NOTE

 Users have two options to run CaDRReS.
-The first option is to run `CaDRReS_test.py` for applying the pre-trained model based on GDSC dataset to predict drug response of input samples.
-The second option is to run `CaDRReS_train_and_test.py` for training and testing the model as well as optaining the pharmacogenomic space of input samples.
-We provide examples of both options below:
+The first option is to run `CaDRReS_test.py` for applying the pre-trained model based on the GDSC dataset to predict drug response of input samples.
+The second option is to run `CaDRReS_train_and_test.py` for training and testing the model as well as obtaining the pharmacogenomic space for input samples.
+We provide examples for both options below:

 ## Predicting drug responses from an existing model

-Here we provides a model trained on GDSC dataset using 10 dimensions of the pharmacogenomic space.
+Here we provides a model trained on the GDSC dataset using 10 dimensions for the pharmacogenomic space.

 __Input files__
-- `CaDRReS_model.pickle` is a file containing existing model
+- `CaDRReS_model.pickle` is a file containing an existing model
 - `drug_response_ic50_test.csv` contains an empty matrix where rows are cell lines and columns are features
-- `cell_line_features.csv` contains a feature matrix where rows are testing cell lines and columns are features.
+- `cell_line_features.csv` contains a feature matrix where rows are the cell lines to be analyzed and columns are features.
 The features have to match with the features used for training the model.

 __Output file__
-- Drug response prediction of testing cell lines `{out_dir}/CaDRReS_pred.csv`
+- Drug response prediction for input cell lines `{out_dir}/CaDRReS_pred.csv`
-- Matrices P and Q and biases terms `{out_dir}/CaDRReS_pred.pickle`
+- Matrices P and Q and bias terms `{out_dir}/CaDRReS_pred.pickle`

 __Command__
 ```sh